A lot more effort needs to go into developing young people’s emotional and social skills, writes behavior adviser Amanda Whitehead

-My research on the role of emotional intelligence in shaping behaviour at school found that pupils who scored higher in emotional intelligence were less likely to have difficulties at school.
+My research on the role of emotional intelligence in shaping behavior at school found that pupils who scored higher in emotional intelligence were less likely to have difficulties at school.
 Moreover, pupils who scored lower were more likely to have:

 - received a fixed period exclusion